TommasoAzz/non-fungible-royalty-token-contracts/docs/IERC1190Approver.md

-Returns if the `operator` is allowed to manage all of the assets of `creative owner`.
+Returns if the `operator` is allowed to manage all of the assets of `owner`.

 See {setApprovalForAll}.